- Galvanized steel pipe with nylon webbing.

 How to Use

-- Best location is in the corner of a small pen--as this allows catching the animal with the least effort.
-Drop the top of the chair over a gate or fence at 45 degree angle.
+- Best location is in the corner of a small pen, as this allows catching the animal with the least effort.
+Drop the top of the chair over the gate or fence at a 45 degree angle.

 - Complete the process by lifting the head upwards into the sitting position.